Trequetrum/halogen-sudoku-solver/README.md

 ## Building for Github Pages

-./build-gh-pages is a bash script that deploys this halogen-based SPA into **/docs** so that it plays nice with Github pages.
+./build-gh-pages is a bash script that deploys this halogen-based SPA into **/docs** and formats relative links so that they play nice with Github pages.

 ------